Preventing Escalation: US Mediation in Canada-India Diplomatic Conflict over Sikh Leader’s Assassination

 The United States is in “constant” contact with Canada and India to prevent the diplomatic conflict unleashed by the assassination of a Sikh separatist leader of Canadian nationality from escalating, White House National Security Advisor Jake Sullivan indicated this Thursday.

-At a press conference, Sullivan said Washington is mediating between its two allies and expressed concern about allegations that Indian agents may have been involved in the death of Sikh leader Hardeep Singh Nijjar.
+At a press conference, Sullivan said Washington is mediating between its two allies and expressed concern regarding allegations that Indian agents may have been involved in the death of Sikh leader Hardeep Singh Nijjar.

 The Prime Minister of Canada, Justin Trudeau, said last Monday that he had credible information of possible links between agents of the Indian Government in the murder in Canada of Nijjar, of Indian origin and Canadian nationality, who was considered a terrorist by New Delhi.